rssbotd/nixt/README.rst

     commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.

-    NIXT has a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
-You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

 INSTALL